DoomFire/ClockworkDungeon/README.txt

  []		- Storage shelves
  []		- hung up towels
  [o]		- Blackboard with chalk
- []			- Interacting will draw something then scrub it off.
+ [x]			- Interacting will draw something then scrub it off.

     Hostile NPCs